The Biard Research Project

 Historic Social Networks

-Managing our social networks plays a major role in our lives.
+plays a major role in our lives.
 Sometimes we forget that this didn't start when Mark Zuckerberg built "The facebook" website for Harvard students in 2003, but that this need is as old as our society.
 Our connections with close friends, family, and acqaintances are now easily displayed, updated, and enhanced on our smartphones.
 Before photography, invented in 1839, the only way to display the importance of your network was to commission a painting.
 This is why count Émile de Nieuwerkerke, superintendent of the world's most famous museums in Paris, asked Francois Biard late in 1851 to create a painting of his key social connections.

 In this Biard research project website I describe my efforts to retrieve all the names in Biard's painting and their historic significance.